 Are you already thinking about changes you might make to your current classroom setup?
 Here’s what you need to do!

 - Get inspired!
-Think about the display and storage spaces that are available in your classroom and what you need to be able to store.
+Think about the display and storage spaces available in your classroom and what you need to store.
 Take a look through some classroom organization ideas to help you figure out the best way to display materials and store resources in your classroom before you head to the store.

 - Choose a color scheme.
-Think about whether you love rainbows or would prefer to go with fairly neutral storage containers, boxes, and display boards.
-You can always mix up the vibe of your classroom by adding a new color scheme through posters and labels.
+Think about whether you love rainbows or would prefer to go with fairly neutral storage containers, boxes, and bulletin boards.
+You can always mix up the vibe of your classroom by adding a new color scheme through display borders and labels.
 Check out our classroom organization and display resources before you decide on what to buy.

 FOR YOU